 Our interactive educational programming including downstream trail tours are available for grades 4 through 6.
 Our trails provide the perfect setting for outdoor learning with our enthusiastic, experienced interpreters.
 We can also develop and customize tours to focus on the geology, biology, or environment of the Manuels River valley.
-Programs are usually run in the mornings, but can be extended into the afternoon to include longer hikes, extra programming, or educational movies in our 52-seat theatre.
+Programs are usually run from 9:30 am to 2:30 pm, but start and end times can be adjusted to work with your school schedule.

 Grade 4: Habitats